mikeshardmind/async-utils/misc_info.md

   This divergent behavior has to be kept track of, however, relying on task names being reliably set prior to python 3.13 as a library or application minimum is unsafe.

+## Deferred typing-only imports

+There's a bunch of imports that are deferred, but not elided.
+This allows annotation inspection at runtime to continue working, while minimizing (but unfortunately, not fully removing) the costs for anyone not introspecting.